astronights/astronights.github.io/content/Experience.md

 - Title: AIML Engineer
 - Period: May 2025 - Present
 - Description
-  - Building AI Tools for Financial Services
+  - Building AI Tools for Investment and Risk Management, automating processes and workflows, and delivering real-time analytics and insights.
 - Badges:
   - Current Role